open-education-hub/operating-systems/content/chapters/data/lab/content/process-memory.md

 time passed 42011 microseconds
 ```

+Run the script a few more times.
-As you can see, there isn't a difference between the two approaches.
+As you can see, there isn't much of a difference between the two approaches.
 Although we would have expected the use of multiple system calls to cause overhead, it's too little compared to the memory copying overhead.

 If you inspect `benchmark_cp.sh`, you will notice a weird-looking command `sh -c "sync; echo 3 > /proc/sys/vm/drop_caches"`.